cortezaproject/corteza/README.md

 Copy `.env.example` to `.env` and make proper modifications for your local environment.

 An access to a (local) instance of MySQL must be available.
-Configure access to your database with `SYSTEM_DB_DSN`, `MESSAGING_DB_DSN` and `COMPOSE_DB_DSN`.
+Configure access to your database with `DB_DSN`.

 The database will be populated with migrations at the start of each service.
 You don't need to pre-populate the database, just make sure that your permissions include CREATE and ALTER capabilities.

 # Running in local environment for development

 Everything should be set and ready to run with `make realize`.
 This utilizes realize tool that monitors codebase for changes and restarts api http server for every file change.
 It is not 100% so it needs help (manual restart) in certain cases (new files added, changes in non .go files etc..)

-# Making changes
+# Documentation:

-Please refer to each project's style guidelines and guidelines for submitting patches and additions.
-In general, we follow the "fork-and-pull" Git workflow.

- 1. **Fork** the repo on GitHub
- 2. **Clone** the project to your own machine
- 3. **Commit** changes to your own branch
- 4. **Push** your work back up to your fork
- 5. Submit a **Pull request** so that we can review your changes

-NOTE: Be sure to merge the latest master from "upstream" before making a pull request!
+You can find more documentation about Corteza CLI, setup, authentication and API endpoints under `/docs`.